 Please contact us for further information on obtaining waivers and exemptions.

-If you are outside of Australia please see Prospective Marriage Visas for more.
+If you are outside of Australia please see review the page on Prospective Marriage Visas for more information about an alternate pathway.

 Key points on the Partner Visa: